 Third Conditional: sentences, exercises, tests and examples

-We talk about an unreal situation in the past: the condition did NOT happen, we imagine the result.
+We talk about unreal situations in the past: the condition did not happen, but we describe an imaginary result.

 Third Conditional Form